What is BookKeeping?

 - For Personal Accounts: Debit the receiver Credit the giver.

 - For Nominal Accounts: Debit all expenses & losses and Credit all income & gains.

 - Real Accounts: Real accounts are the balance sheet accounts of which include assets (Cash, Furniture, Building, etc.) and liabilities (accounts payable, notes payable, etc.).

 - Personal Accounts: All the accounts related to individuals, firms, companies, etc. fall under Personal counts.
 It includes debtors, creditors, banks, outstanding and prepaid items, etc.

 - Nominal Accounts: The accounts related gains, losses, expenses or incomes fall under Nominal accounts.
 Eg. – Purchase, sales, bills paid, interest received, bank charges, etc.

 #4 – Ledgers

 A ledger is the primary books of accounts which shows the debit and credit transactions related to one account for a particular period in a summarized format.
-It also shows the opening balance and closing balances of that account after taking into consideration all the debit and credit transaction for a given period.
-Once the financial period is over, the ledger balances are transferred to trial balance which is used for preparing further financial statements.
+It also shows the opening balance and closing balances of that account after taking into consideration all the debit and credit transactions for a given period.
+Once the financial period is over, the ledger balance is transferred to trial balance, which is used for preparing further financial statements.